 The department does not endorse student-designed projects conducted independent of expert mentorship.
-Mentorship from an expert (whether a Whitman professor or off-campus scientist) during the design and data gather stage (as well as the later stages) is essential to the process of developing an effective thesis.
+Mentorship from an expert (whether a Whitman professor or off-campus scientist) during the design and data gathering stage (as well as the later stages) is essential to the process of developing an effective thesis.
 There are no funds available for student-designed projects.

-Students get credit for research data processing, analysis, and writing (Bio 489), continued thesis work and research seminar presentation (Bio 490), and attendance at seminar (Bio 499) during the spring of the senior year.
-Typically, Bio 489 is taken in the fall of the senior year, while 490 and 499 are taken in the spring.
-December graduates, however, should take 499 in the spring of their junior year, with 489 and 490 in the fall of the senior year.
-Registration for 489 and 490 requires consent from your research/thesis advisor.
+Students get credit for research data analysis, writing, and seminar presentation (Biol 490), and attendance at seminar (Biol 499) during the spring of the senior year.
+Typically, 1 credit of Biol 490 is taken in the fall of the senior year, while 2 credits of Biol 490 and also Biol 499 are taken in the spring.
+December graduates should take 499 in the spring of their junior year, and all three credits of Biol 490 in the fall of the senior year.
+Registration for 490 requires consent from your research/thesis advisor.